Saint Paul College Work-Study and Student Workers

 - Students interested in a Work-Study position must complete the FAFSA (Free Application for Federal Student Aid) and receive an award letter before applying for work study positions.
 (Not necessary for Student Worker positions.)

-Students must activate an account on the Career and Placement System (CAPS).
+Students must activate their account on the College’s on-line job board (JobsOnline)

-- Students can view and apply for open student employment positions using the log-in and password for CAPS.
+- Students can view and apply for open student employment positions according to the application instructions on the job posting

 Student eTimesheet System